-Saute Haddock Recipe
+Step 1: Saute Haddock

 Add the olive oil, butter and garlic to the saucepan and cook on low for about 5 minutes then add the onions and and saute on low/medium heat for about 10 minutes.

-Add diced tomatoes and bring to a boil.
+Bring to a boil.

-Sprinkle with salt, pepper and parsley.
-Cover and let boil for 3-5 minutes then simmer for 15 minutes or until fish is cooked.
 The haddock will be done when it breaks off with a fork and is flakey.
 You will notice the fish start to break apart as it cooks.

-What to Serve with Haddock
+What To Serve With Haddock

-That’s it!
-Serve over rice or angel hair pasta.
+What can you serve haddock?
+I prefer to serve over rice or angel hair pasta.
 If you are not a carb lover, serve with a fresh salad.

 Easy Haddock Recipe